Set 86 · Study 1 / 5

 4. duration · noun/dʊrˈeɪʃ(ə)n/

-the time period when something continues
+the length of time that something continues

 The success rate in treatments of many serious illnesses often depend on their duration and seriousness.